Two dead, several injured as rain wreaks havoc in Delhi | Headlines

 Total 294 calls of trees falling received till 8 pm, said police.
 The rain in Delhi caused damage to life and property.
 It also uprooted several trees, bringing traffic to a standstill.

 The finial of the historic Jama Masjid suffered damage in a storm.
 According to Shahi Imam of Jama Masjid Syed Ahmed Bukhari, two people were injured by stones as they became loose and fell down from one of the minarets.
-Lieutenant Governor of Delhi Anil Baijal on Twitter informed that he has instructed officials to take immediate steps to clear roads.
+Lieutenant Governor of Delhi Vinai Kumar Saxena on Twitter informed that he has instructed officials to take immediate steps to clear roads.

 Installed air conditioners fell down from a building in the Parliament Street area.
 Several trees were also uprooted and fell on cars and autorickshaws in the heavy rain and thunderstorm earlier this evening.
 A bus was trapped under an uprooted tree in the aftermath of a hailstorm in Delhi, causing traffic snarls near Sanchar Bhawan.
 (ANI)